arunkjoyson/GroupProjectGroup10/README.md

 ---

 ## Problem 2: No Support for Physical Promotion
-Most marketing tools prioritize digital promotion methods such as email and social media.
-However, for local community events, traditional outreach methods including flyer distribution, poster placement, and word-of-mouth continue to play a critical role.
 Current platforms lack features to plan or track physical promotion tasks, resulting in limited visibility, inefficiencies, and missed outreach opportunities.
 (Lucas, 2014)

 ### Requirement 4: The system should allow organizers to track physical marketing tasks such as flyer distribution, poster placement, or booth setup.